Submission Fees and Categories

 Registered Reports

-We recognize that collecting new data or doing research in an unexplored field can be particularly time-consuming, and that authors may be unwilling to do this given that a paper is only typically publishable if it finds significant results.
+We recognise that collecting new data or doing research in an unexplored field can be particularly time-consuming, and that authors may be unwilling to do this given that a paper is only typically publishable if it finds significant results.
 We invite submissions of ‘registered reports’ (also as suggested by Harvey (2017)).
 These are detailed proposals, similar to the front-end of a regular paper providing economic motivation and methodology, but should be no longer than that.
 The report is assigned to an editor, who reviews it, perhaps in conjunction with other members of the Editorial Board.
 If the proposal is given the green light, this means that the editor considers the proposal interesting enough to publish, even if the results are insignificant.
 Again, the eventual paper will still have to be refereed, and there is no publication guarantee.
 However, the authors have the assurance that the Editor is sufficiently supportive of the topic that he/she will overrule any concerns on insignificant results, and that the same editor will handle the paper when eventually submitted.

 We reiterate that Registered Reports are only applicable for research in a nascent field of research.
 The bar for a green light is high as it signals strong interest in the paper regardless of what the results end up being.